octree-nn/ocnn-pytorch/README.md

 ## Updates

+- **2026.02.08**: Release `v2.3.1`, improving the interfaces of octree
+  convolutions and simplifying the triton kernels.
 - **2026.02.02**: Release `v2.3.0`, incorporating Triton to accelerate
   octree-based sparse convolution, resulting in a performance boost of up to **2.5 times faster than the latest spconv**!